Santa Ana Refuge & Asylum Lawyer

 - Avvo Clients' Choice Award - Highly Recommended by Past Clients

-- Perfect Avvo Rating of 10.0 Superb for Results and Peer Endorsements
+- Perfect Avvo Rating of 10.0 Superb for results and peer endorsements

 We are committed to providing an unparalleled level of individualized attention to our clients, including one-on-one meetings with our skilled immigration lawyer.
 When you retain Attorney Ashkan Yekrangi, you will speak to him directly from the beginning of your case through to the conclusion.

 Our commitment to excellence extends beyond language capabilities and accolades; it is rooted in our passion for client advocacy.
-The personalized service we provide is tailored to each client, understanding that no two situations are exactly alike, and that specific legal strategies must be crafted according to unique needs and circumstances.
+The personalized service we provide is tailored to each client, understanding that no two situations are exactly alike and that specific legal strategies must be crafted according to unique needs and circumstances.

 Apart from legal services, Yekrangi & Associates places a strong emphasis on client education.
 We regularly update our clients on changes in immigration law that could affect their status or case.
 Our proactive communication ensures that clients are always in the loop about the next steps in their legal journey.